-- A loss or other deduction from any activity carried on by the corporation as a trade or business or for the production of income, and - Amounts in the activity for which you are not at risk.
+A loss or other deduction from any activity carried on by the corporation as a trade or business or for the production of income, and the at-risk rules do not apply to losses from an activity of holding real property placed in service before 1987 by the corporation.
+The activity of holding mineral property does not qualify for this exception.
+The corporation should identify on an attachment to Schedule K-1 any losses that are not subject to the at-risk limitations.